sssolammm/SugarOrmTst/README.md

 To disable Instant-Run in Android Studio:

 (Preferences (Mac) or Settings (PC) -> Build, Execution, Deployment -> Instant Run -> Untick "Enable Instant Run..." )

+Usual mistakes:

+Check that your class child of Application extends from SugarApp or has inside the following lines SugarContext.init(this);

+Check that your Instant Run is disabled.

+3 Check that your DOMAIN_PACKAGE_NAME set is correctly.

+Check that after changes (add lines on Application or disabling Instant Run) you remove app from your phone or clear app data.

+Check that version of your bd >= 2 (as stated on the website of the author)

+Trying Build->Clean Project->Rebuild Project after changes.
+It's helped for me